rozzilla/skip-series-intro/README.md

 ## Ideas, bug, questions 📫

-Feel free to contribute to this open-source project and to open an issue (or even better a PR) if you have an idea for a new feature.
+Feel free to contribute to this open-source project and open an issue (or, even better, a PR) if you have an idea for a new feature.